scds/intro-python/lessons/lesson2.md

 ## Identifier Rules

-All variables need identifying names, more formerly called identifiers.
+All variables need identifying names, more formally called identifiers.

 Python has some rules and restrictions for identifiers.
 - Identifiers can consist of uppercase letters, lowercase letters, digits, and underscores.